cdent/gabbi/docs/source/jsonpath.rst

 gabbi tests are being used to test your serializers and data models, not just your API interactions.

-It is also possible to read raw JSON from disk for either all or some of a JSON response::
+It is also possible to read raw JSON or YAML from disk for either all or some of a JSON response::

     response_json_paths: